 Reed had a double take.

 Britnee Reed said that the attention around the post is shocking.
-There have been some negative comments, she said, but for the most part, people have recognized that Jackson was simply trying to have some fun.
+There have been some negative comments, she said, but for the most part, people have recognized that Jaxon was simply trying to have some fun.

 “We actually got a message from people asking for him to be at their kid’s birthday party,” she said.

-Jackson said that he’s happy that he’s been able to scare not just Kendra Walden but the thousands of people who’ve seen his “Chucky” persona on Facebook.
+Jaxon said that he’s happy that he’s been able to scare not just Kendra Walden but the thousands of people who’ve seen his “Chucky” persona on Facebook.